 Multiplying through by and rearranging, we can solve a quadratic equation in to get

 has two solutions, hence the apoapsis and periapsis are distinct; this means the orbit becomes elliptical after the impulse is delivered.
 If we take the positive root first, we find

 This is the new periapsis.
 It coincides with the point at which the first impulse is delivered (point ).
-This seems fairly intuitive: we give the rocket a kick, and its distance from the planet starts to increase.
+This just means that the rocket will still pass through the point at which the impulse was delivered, were it allowed to complete its new elliptical orbit.
 The negative root yields the value of the new apoapsis at as a function of :